Oboe Reed ClassesTake Charge of Your Own Destiny

 I can create a playing reed from shaped cane in 3 minutes.
 I can rejuvenate a reed that feels nearly dead.
 I can take a reed that someone else made and refine it to my comfort level.
 I can adjust one of my own reeds to suit a new acoustical or environmental situation.
 Wouldn’t it be nice to have that much efficiency and competence?

 I enjoy making reeds, and I love to teach.
 I feel that this crucial skill is best learned in small group settings – students can collaborate and learn from each other, and more advanced reedmakers can help beginners, and everyone can have more fun than they otherwise would have.
-Whether it’s a friendly Reeding Circle or a more intense twelve hour Reed Boot Camp, I am ready to help you improve your speed, competence, and comfort.
+Whether it’s a friendly Reeding Circle or a more intense ten hour Reed Boot Camp, I am ready to help you improve your speed, competence, and comfort.
 For those who aren’t local, I have a new Reed Repair Service – analysis, help, and advice from a distance!

 - Are you the reedmaker you want to be?